processone/docs.ejabberd.im/content/developer/ejabberd-api/index.md

 how to adjust it to your needs, and integrate ejabberd with your existing systems.

+def:API command
+: Command defined in some ejabberd module API backend, that can be executed using some API frontend.

+ejabberd's API currently includes over 200 API Commands, see [API Reference](admin-api.md) for a detailed list of all the existing commands.
+Alternatively you can view the list of commands grouped by their [API Tags](admin-api.md).

 ## API Backends

-ejabberd's API currently includes over 200 commands, see [API Reference](admin-api.md) for a detailed list of all the existing commands.
-Alternatively you can view the list of commands grouped by their [API Tags](admin-api.md).

-Those commands are defined and implemented in Erlang or Elixir modules.
+API commands are defined and implemented in Erlang or Elixir modules that can be considered "API backends".
 Some modules included in ejabberd define their commands, while the majority of the existing commands are defined and implemented in: